Must-Read Blogs for Java Developers

 Follow @JavaOOQ on Twitter.

 If you are looking for trustworthy resources on Java from the actual people of Java, then this is the place.
-Get access to insider news from Oracle’s Java team through The Java Source.
-Oracle features several Java focused blogs, among them The Java Tutorials Blog, The Aquarium, Java.net.
+Get access to insider news from Oracle’s Java team through their own blog.
+Oracle features more Java focused blogs, among them The Java Tutorials Blog and The Java Magazine.

 Follow @java on Twitter.

-The blog is run by Peter Lawrey, innovative developer of high performance Java systems.
-He is focused on helping others better understand how core Java really works to make app writing process simpler and easier.
+The blog is run by Peter Lawrey, an innovative developer of high-performance Java systems.
+He is focused on helping others better understand how core Java really works to make an app writing process simpler and easier.

 Peter is a lead developer on the OpenHFT project and a principal consultant at Higher Frequency Trading.